 The Dutch do well, and then they don’t, and then they do again

-Talks ensued with the Spanish in 1632, which did not come to any useful conclusion, and Henry broke them off in 1633.
+Talks ensued with the Spanish in 1632, which did not reach any useful conclusion, and Henry broke them off in 1633.
 Following victories in their war against Germany, the Spanish made inroads into the southern Netherlands once more.
-With any hope of peace with the Spanish fading, Henry made the decision to consider an alliance with France.
+With any hope of peace with the Spanish fading, Henry decided to consider an alliance with France.
 In February 1635, France and the Netherlands signed a treaty to invade the southern Netherlands later that year.
 What should have been a very effective strategy did not work as planned: the Spanish forces were strong enough to defeat the Dutch attack, after which the French also piped down.

 During this attack, the Spanish besieged Schenkenschans, a crucial tactical location for the Dutch Republic.
-After its capture by the Spanish, the Dutchies besieged it themselves, and eventually took it back from the Spanish- which was an embarrassing defeat for them.
+After the Spanish captured it, the Dutchies besieged it themselves and eventually took it back from the Spanish — which was an embarrassing defeat for them.
 But then the pro-peace party in the Dutch Republic gained popularity and decided to cut spending on the army.
 That wasn’t all bad news for the Dutch Republic, though.
 The lack of spending on military budgets, combined with increased German demand for foodstuffs, meant there was a bunch of money freed up.
-Some of it, notoriously, was spent on tulip bulbs (0/10 investment, would not recommend).
+Notoriously, some of it was spent on tulip bulbs (0/10 investment, would not recommend).

 The Spanish run out of money: the Eighty Years’ War grinds to a halt